The History of Fascinators and Fascinator Hats

 Since the start of the 21st century the fascinator has become a must-have women’s fashion accessory for weddings, events and occasions.

-From the catwalk at the world’s top fashion weeks to the crowds at classy horse racing events, celebrity women such as Lady Gaga to Kim Kardashian have been spotted wearing a fascinator, although in our opinion the undisputed queen of fascinators has to be the beautiful Duchess of Cambridge, Kate Middleton.
+From the catwalk at the world’s top fashion weeks to the crowds at classy horse racing events, celebrity women such as Kate Winslet, Kim Kardashian to Lady Gaga have been spotted wearing a fascinator, although in our opinion the undisputed queen of fascinators has to be the beautiful Duchess of Cambridge, Kate Middleton.

 The future of fascinators and hatinators